 This is the final version given to teachers.
 It was for kids in grades 3 through 5, so I simplified things to be suitable for coloring.

 The term Spaceship Earth was popularized by Buckminster Fuller in his 1963 book, Operating manual for Spaceship Earth.

 Spaceship Earth has flown in space

-A 4x6 print of the original digital artwork shown above spent seven months in space orbiting the Earth aboard the International Space Station.
+A 4x6 print of Spaceship Earth spent seven months in space orbiting the Earth aboard the International Space Station.
 During its 215 days in space, Spaceship Earth made 3401 orbits and traveled over 85 million miles.